Contributor: Anonymous

-Recently during his 21st Solidarity Mission to Israel, U.S. Pastor John C. Hagee, 63, said the following in an interview with The Jerusalem Post: “Global anti-Semitism is growing unlike anything I have seen in my lifetime.”
+Recently, during his 21st Solidarity Mission to Israel, U.S. Pastor John C. Hagee, 63, said the following in an interview with The Jerusalem Post: “Global anti-Semitism is growing unlike anything I have seen in my lifetime.”

 In the last week, we have seen the simultaneous bombings of two synagogues in Istanbul, Turkey, killing at least 20 people, including six Jews.
-We have seen arson attacks on a Jewish secondary school in a suburb of Paris, France; a synagogue in Manchester, England, and a Holocaust Museum in Terre Haute, Indiana, USA.
+We have seen arson attacks on a Jewish secondary school in a suburb of Paris, France, a synagogue in Manchester, England, and a Holocaust Museum in Terre Haute, Indiana, USA.

-In the past six months Jewish cemeteries, Holocaust memorials, and synagogues have been desecrated and vandalized across Europe and in South America.
+In the past six months Jewish cemeteries, Holocaust memorials, and synagogues have been desecrated and vandalized across Europe and South America.

 France’s Chief Rabbi has warned Jewish men against wearing yarmulkes in public, suggesting baseball caps instead to minimize the chance of becoming targets of violence.